terrafx/terrafx/docs/design/Overview.md

 aims to provide a lot of possible functionality, but users should not be forced to pick up more than necessary.

-Most of this composability is built around the concept of providers and consumers.
+Most of this composability is built around the concept of services and consumers.
 TerraFX will be defining the general contract for a given component and that will itself not provide any functionality outside some of the "primitive" concepts.
-We will then expose a set of default providers that users can pick from that provide different implementations for a given component.
-These could be implemented by an existing framework, in managed code, or some new framework of the providers choosing.
+We will then expose a set of default services that users can pick from that provide different implementations for a given component.
+These could be implemented by an existing framework, in managed code, or some new framework of the services choosing.

 The contract defined by TerraFX aims to be general-purpose where possible and to not dive down into framework specific functionality.
 Where something is commonly